trobol/unreal-feedback/SPECIFICATION.md

 `timestamp`: string
 The data this submission was created by the player.
+UTC time, represented in Iso8601 format.

 `session_id`: GUID